17860421876/rxf1.github.io/README.md

 ## Ours Strawberries dataset
 We have our largest strawberry data set, a total of 5600 photos, and use the data set expansion method (https://roboflow.com/) to expand the data set to 16800 images.
 The training, validation and test sets contained 10800,3000 and 3000 images, respectively.
 Dataset is named SID.
-<a href="https://pan.baidu.com/s/16QgjgUCHFKQfsVm3-P1agg  ">Click here to view and download the dataset</a>
-The file has an extraction code, and the secret is the name of the data set SID.

 ### SID Dataset example